perxpective/Cybersecurity-Therapy/SMW/Theory/SMW Lecture 7 - Planning and Deploying Public Key Infrastructure.md

 | Low cost and greater flexibility | Greater administrative overhead and increase risk of an unauthorized access to internal resources |

 ### Using Third-Party CAs
+- Useful when organisation conducts most of its business with external customers and clients
+- **Examples:**
+	-